 - Time Needed: 6 hours

 This popular day Val Gardena hike circuits the entire Sassolungo (Langkofel) group.
 Along the circuit, there are many cozy rifugios, affording hikers relaxing places to eat and drink.

 From Sella pass (accessible by bus from Val Gardena), the hike continues in the direction of Rifugio Federico Augusto along a wide gravel road.
-We ate lunch at Plattkofelhütte (Rifugio Sasso Piatto), which marks the half-way point of the hike.
-Here, you’ll have an outstanding view of Seiser Alm (Alpe di Siusi), which is the largest alpine plateau in Europe.
+We ate lunch at Rifugio Sasso Piatto/Plattkofelhütte, which marks the half-way point of the hike.
+Here, you’ll have an outstanding view of Alpe di Siusi, which is the largest alpine plateau in Europe.
 Until this point, the hike isn’t difficult.

 From Plattkofehütte, the Sassolungo circuit continues to wrap around the mountain group.
-This half is more challenging than the first, as you ascend to Langkofenhütte and ultimately to Rifugio Emilio Comici.
+This half is more challenging than the first, as you ascend to Rifugio Vicenza/Langkofelhütte and ultimately to Rifugio Emilio Comici.

-Tip.
-Avoid hiking here on the weekend, because the trail gets clogged up.
+Tip: Avoid hiking here on the weekend.
+The trail gets very crowded.

 Where to Stay in Val Gardena